Air Conditioner Repair Checklist

 Your system won’t run when you have a tripped breaker.

 To check if one has tripped, find your residence’s main electrical panel.
 You can spot this silver fixture on the wall in the basement, garage or closet.

 - Confirm your hands and feet are dry before you work on the panel or breakers.

 - Find the breaker identified “AC” and make sure it’s in the “on” location.
-If it’s triggered, the breaker will be in the in between or “off” spot.
+If it’s triggered, the breaker will be in the "off" position.

 - Quickly move the breaker back to the “on” location.
 If it instantly trips again, leave it alone and contact us at 319-208-3295.
 A fuse that keeps flipping might indicate your home has electrical trouble.

 Wrong Thermostat Settings

 If your thermostat isn’t signaling your AC to work, it won’t activate.

 The main part is making sure it’s on “cool” and not “heat.”
 Otherwise your air conditioner may not start running.
 You could also get hot air moving from vents since the heater is going instead.